SindieCastro/Predicting_Sales_Using_Machine_Learning/README.md

 #### Model choice, including limitations and benefits

 After lengthy consideration, the team elected to go with a Logistic Regression model for this data.
-The Logistic Regression model was chosen because the question the team is trying to answer is a binary classification problem for which Logistic Regression is well-suited.
+The Logistic Regression model was chosen because the question the team was trying to answer is a binary classification problem for which Logistic Regression is well-suited.
 The Logistic Regression model is advantageous in this case because it is easy to implement and easy to understand.
 Furthermore, the data includes a limited number of features prior to categorical variable encoding, and the team was concerned that a complex model might overfit the data as a result.

-One potential drawback to Logistic Regression model is related to the size of the data and the convergence of the model.
+One potential drawback to Logistic Regression model was related to the size of the data and the convergence of the model.
 Several optimizers were explored with the Logistic Regression model, and it was found that some optimizers required a significant number of iterations for the model to converge.
 Hyperparameter tuning was also investigated in an attempt to improve the model performance, but the team observed that there was not much to be gained in terms of model accuracy via hyperparameter tuning.

 #### Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)